renovatebot/renovate/docs/usage/upgrade-best-practices.md

 In general, we recommend that you:

 - Run Renovate on every repository
-- Extend from the `config:best-practices` preset
+- Extend from the `config:best-practices` preset instead of `config:base`
 - Use the Dependency Dashboard issue (it's on by default)
 - Update your dependencies often
 - Read the changelogs for the updates